 Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these Toasted S’mores Cupcakes.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!Print

-Chocolate cupcakes stuffed with marshmallow cream and topped with graham cracker cream buttercream and a homemade toasted marshmallow.
+These delicious s’mores cupcakes contain chocolate cupcakes stuffed with marshmallow cream and are topped with graham cracker cream cheese buttercream!
+Take it to the next level and adorn these cupcakes with a homemade toasted marshmallow.